on-ramp/api-doc/source/includes/_crypto.md

   postMessage(message);
 };

+const getAddressV2 = async (data) => {
+  // Here you should send the provided data to your API
+  // API should call the POST to `blockchain/api/v2/transaction` endpoint on ON/RAMP API
+  // Then the response should be sent back to the iframe
+  // For easiness on the docs we are going to provide a standard implementation

+  const serverURL = "<YOUR_API_URL>";
+  // data contains a new address to be funded let response = await postData(serverURL, data);

+  let eventName = "get_address_v2_response";
+  const message = createMessage(eventName, response);
+  postMessage(message);
+};

+const updateAddressV2 = async (data) => {
+  // Here you should send the provided data to your API
+  // API should call the PATCH to `blockchain/api/v2/transaction` endpoint on ON/RAMP API
+  // Then the response should be sent back to the iframe
+  // For easiness on the docs we are going to provide a standard implementation

+  const serverURL = "<YOUR_API_URL>";
+  // data contains a new address to be funded let response = await postData(serverURL, data);

+  let eventName = "update_address_v2_response";
+  const message = createMessage(eventName, response);
+  postMessage(message);
+};

 const getCryptoOpCancel = async (data) => {
   // Here you should send the provided data to your API
   // API should call the `crypto_op_cancel` endpoint on ON/RAMP API